LightHeart Rain Jacket Review – Gear | Average Hiker

 I purchased the rain jacket anticipating a snugger fit, much like my jackets of the past.
 That was not the case.
 If anything, the rain jacket runs a little on the larger size.
 My jacket was large on me, but this was not a problem.
 I would rather the jacket be too large than too small.
 If ordering again though, I would probably order the Large.

 LightHeart Rain Jacket Performance

-The LightHeart Rain Jacket kept me very dry.
-The long armpit zips made it very easy to regulate the temperature in the jacket, and I was able to unzip them as I hiked.
+The LightHeart Rain Jacket definitely kept me dry.
+The long armpit zips made it easy to regulate the temperature in the jacket, and I was able to unzip them as I hiked.
 The jacket was comfortable and also kept me warm on chilly mornings.
 Other than the large size, the performance was as expected.

 LightHeart Rain Jacket Pockets

 In my original assessment of the jacket, I had mentioned my disappointment in not having zippers on the pockets.
 These were actually unnecessary on the hike.
 I kept my electronics and map in the inside pocket where they stayed quite dry.
-The outside pockets were really unnecessary for me since I use hiking poles.
-Not having zippers was absolutely not an issue.
+The outside pockets were unnecessary for me since I use hiking poles.
+Not having zippers was not an issue.

 LightHeart Rain Jacket Review Summary